Minimal Distance of Propositional Models: Preliminaries

 A formula constructed from atoms by conjunction, variable identification, and existential quantification is called a \emph{primitive positive formula} (\emph{pp-formula}).
-We denote by $\cc \Gamma$ the set of all relations that can be expressed using relations from~$\Gamma$, conjunction, variable identification, and existential quantification.
+If $\varphi$ is such a formula, we write again $[\varphi]$ for its set of models, i.e., the Boolean relation defined by $\varphi$.
+As above the coordinates of this relation are understood to be the variables of~$\varphi$ in lexicographic order, unless otherwise stated by explicit enumeration.
+We denote by $\cc \Gamma$ the set of all relations that can be expressed using relations from $\Gamma\cup\set{\eq}$, conjunction, variable identification (and permutation), cylindrification, and existential quantification, i.e., the set of all relations that are primitive positively definable from $\Gamma$ and equality.
 The set~$\cc \Gamma$ is called the \emph{co-clone} generated by~$\Gamma$.
-A \emph{base} of a co-clone~$\mathcal B$ is a set of relations~$\Gamma$, such that $\cc \Gamma = \mathcal B$.
-The co-clones form a lattice (see Figure~\ref{fig:postlattice}) ordered by set inclusion.
-The co-clones in this lattice and their respective bases, which were studied in~\cite{BoehlerRSV-05}, are listed in Table~\ref{fig:clones}.
-The set of relations that are $0$-valid, $1$-valid, complementive, Horn, dual Horn, affine, bijunctive, 2affine (both bijunctive and affine) and monotone each form a co-clone denoted by $\iI_0$, $\iI_1$, $\iN_2$, $\iE_2$, $\iV_2$, $\iL_2$, $\iD_2$, $\iD_1$, and~$\iM_2$, respectively.
+A \emph{base} of a co-clone~$\B$ is a set of relations~$\Gamma$ such that $\cc \Gamma = \B$, i.e., just a generating set with regard to primitive positive definability including equality.
+Note that traditionally (e.g.~\cite{JanovMucnik1959}), the notion of \emph{base} also involves minimality with respect to set inclusion.
+Our use of the term \emph{base} is in accordance with~\cite{BoehlerRSV-05}, where finite bases for all Boolean co-clones have been determined.
+Some of these are listed in Table~\ref{tab:clones}.
+The sets of relations being $0$-valid, $1$-valid, complementive, Horn, dual Horn, affine, bijunctive, 2affine (both bijunctive and affine), monotone, $\IHSBp k$, and $\IHSBm k$ each form a co-clone denoted by $\iI_0$, $\iI_1$, $\iN_2$, $\iE_2$, $\iV_2$, $\iL_2$, $\iD_2$, $\iD_1$, $\iM_2$, $\iS_{00}^k$, and~$\iS_{10}^k$, respectively; see Table~\ref{tab:cclones}.

-We will also use a weaker closure than $\cc \Gamma$, called \emph{weak co-clone closure} and denoted by~$\cce \Gamma$, where the constraint language~$\Gamma$ is closed under conjunction and variable identification, but not under existential quantification.
-Note that this closure notion has been used before, for example in~\cite{CreignouSS-10,DurandHN-11}.

-We will be interested in so-called \emph{weak bases} of co-clones which are bases with certain additional properties.
-Since we will use only some of those properties, we will not define weak bases but refer the reader to~\cite{Lagerkvist-14,SchnoorS-08}.
-The following property of weak bases is central for our work.